datachainlab/parlia-elc/SPEC.md

 The Header submitted to the on-chain client includes the target header for submission, the descendant headers for finality verification, account proofs, a trusted height, and the validator sets for verification.

-The validator sets pertain to the "current" and the "previous" epoch, as seen from the trusted height.
+The validator sets pertain to the "current" and the "previous" epoch, as seen from the target header.
 Each element in the validator set contains a validator's address and its BLS public key.

 ```typescript